wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-6.&emsp;Right perception is necessary before God can communicate directly to God’s altars, which God established in God’s Sons.
+6. Right perception is necessary before God can communicate directly to God’s altars, which God established in God’s Sons.
 <sup>2</sup>There God can communicate God’s certainty, and God’s knowledge will bring peace without question.
 <sup>3</sup>God is not a stranger to God’s Sons, and God’s Sons are not strangers to each other.
 <sup>4</sup>Knowledge preceded both perception and time, and will ultimately replace perception and time.